Goro Akechi

-Goro Akechi (明智 吾郎, Akechi Gorō), who uses the code name Crow (クロウ, Kurō), is a fictional character in the Persona series, first appearing in Persona 5.
-A high school detective nicknamed "The Second Coming of the Detective Prince", Akechi opposes the Phantom Thieves' actions and becomes both a rival and a foil to Joker, the group's leader.
-For Persona 5 Royal, Akechi's characterization was further explored in order to appeal more to players.
+Goro Akechi (明智 吾郎, Akechi Gorō), who uses the code name Crow (クロウ, Kurō), is a fictional character and the secondary antagonist of the 2016 video game Persona 5, which is the sixth installment of the Persona series.
+A third year high school detective nicknamed "The Second Coming of the Detective Prince", Akechi opposes the Phantom Thieves' actions and becomes both a rival and foil to Joker, the group's leader.
+He is voiced by Sōichirō Hoshi in Japanese and Robbie Daymond in English.

+Created by Shigenori Soejima, Akechi was developed to be a mysterious detective and Joker's opposite.
+His name and character are in reference to the fictional character Kogoro Akechi created by Edogawa Ranpo, specifically with his portrayal as a celebrity detective mirroring the original Akechi's role in Ranpo's works.
 Besides printed and animated versions of the series, he has also been featured in the spin-offs Persona 5: Dancing in Starlight and Persona Q2: New Cinema Labyrinth.
+For Persona 5 Royal, his characterization was further explored in order to appeal more to players.